 Their conviction is so deep, that even if you were to ask them if the moon would come with them (in the car or train) when they go to sleep, they would say “Yes” without a blink.
 If you were to probe them how they know that the moon will indeed come with them, they may say “Because my pet dog/cat also sleep with me with I go to sleep”.

-The 3 Concepts Not Developed during Preoperational Stage
+3 Concepts Undeveloped During Preoperational Stage

 Not only did Piaget describe what children are capable of doing during the Preoperational Stage of life, he also explained what they cannot.
 On those lines, he discusses about three inabilities that a preschooler goes through, namely the: